cuteworks/flask-template/README.md

-# flask-template
+# CuteTemplate
-Template project for cuteworks apps - Flask + Bulma stack
+Example project for CuteWorks apps.

+This is a sample project using Flask + Bulma.
+The demo app is called CuteTemplate.